 I have a long, drawn-out explanation as to why today’s fife pitch is what it is today.
-But for the sake of the argument, while today’s “orchestral pitch” is the internationally agreed-upon A = 440, set in 1939, the typical fife made in the 20th century through today is generally set at A = 443 to 446, varying from maker to maker.
-I have found that so many trad fifes made in the late 20th century are set right around A = 443 that this is what I set mine to.
+But for the sake of the argument, while today’s “orchestral pitch” or “concert pitch” is the internationally agreed-upon A = 440.
+This was proposed in 1939 but not agreed upon and adopted by the International Organization for Standardization until 1955.
+The typical fife made throughout the 20th century and today is generally set at A = 443 to 446, varying from maker to maker; we call this “Traditional Pitch” or “Traditional Bb”, versus “Concert Bb”.
+I have found that so many “trad” fifes made in the late 20th century are set right around A = 443 that this is what I set mine to.
 However, a more powerful player will make that same instrument sound sharper still, while a weak player or someone who tends to “roll in” while they play will flatten the pitch.
+A one-piece fife, once length and tone holes are set, cannot actually be tuned by the moving of the cork, but by the playing style/habit of the performer.
+Two-piece fifes are such to provide a limited tuning range, the joint between the head and body serving as a tuning slide, although most fifers simply push the instrument together and play in that fashion.